What Temperature Is Too Hot To Walk A Dog?

 Have you ever felt like it was just too hot outside to walk your dog?

-The Dodo spoke to Dr. Jessica Romine, a veterinarian at BluePearl Pet Hospital in Southfield, Michigan, to get some answers and tips to make sure your walks are always safe — and fun — for you and your pup.
+That's why we spoke to Dr. Jessica Romine, a veterinarian at BluePearl Pet Hospital in Southfield, Michigan, to get some answers and tips to make sure your walks are always safe — and fun — for you and your pup.

 According to Dr. Romine, there’s a simple test you can do to check if it’s too hot out to walk — and all you need is your hand.